What is a gamma squeeze?

 In that equation, the Treynor Ratio will be 0.12.

-In contrast to the T. Rowe fund, the Janus Henderson Global Technology Fund(NYSE:JANIX) has a lower annual return.
-As of May, the Janus mutual fund’s annual year-to-date return is 6.23%.
+In contrast to the T. Rowe fund, the Janus Henderson Global Technology Fund(NYSE:JANIX) had a lower annual return.
+As of May, 2022, the Janus mutual fund’s annual year-to-date return is 6.23%.
 Despite the lower return, the fund has many strong holdings in its portfolio.

 As Goldman Sachs analyzes stocks, Microsoft is a strong holding in the Janus mutual fund.
 Goldman Sachs rated the software giant’s stock as a buy.